Matvey Kuzmin

-Matvey Kuzmich Kuzmin (Матве́й Кузьми́ч Кузьми́н; 3 August 1858 – 14 February 1942) was a Russian peasant who was killed in World War II.
-He was posthumously the oldest person to be named a Hero of the Soviet Union on May 8, 1965 based on his age at death.
+Matvey Kuzmich Kuzmin (Матвей Кузьмич Кузьмин; 3 August 1858 – 14 February 1942) was a Russian peasant who was killed in World War II.
+He was posthumously the oldest person to be named a Hero of the Soviet Union on 8 May 1965 based on his age at death.

 Early life

 Kuzmin was born in 1858 in the village of Kurakino, in the Velikoluksky District (then Uezd) of Pskov Oblast.
 He was a self-employed farmer who declined the offer to join a kolkhoz or collective farm.
 He lived with his grandson and continued to hunt and fish on the territory of the kolkhoz "Rassvet" (Рассвет, 'Dawn').
 He was nicknamed "Biriuk" (lone wolf).

 Malkino Heights

 Kuzmin's home region was occupied by the forces of Nazi Germany in World War II.
 In February 1942, he helped house a German battalion in the village of Kurakino.
 The German unit was ordered to pierce the Soviet defense in the area of Velikiye Luki by advancing into the rear of the Soviet troops dug in at Malkino Heights.

-On February 13, 1942, the German commander asked the 83-year-old Kuzmin to guide his men and offered Kuzmin money, flour, kerosene, and a Sauer & Sohn hunting rifle.
+On 13 February 1942, the German commander asked the 83-year-old Kuzmin to guide his men and offered Kuzmin money, flour, kerosene, and a Sauer & Sohn hunting rifle.
 Kuzmin agreed, but on learning of the proposed route, sent his grandson Vasilij to Pershino (6 km from Kurakino) to warn the Soviet troops and to propose an ambush near the village of Malkino.
-During the night, Kuzmin guided the German units through straining paths, leading them to the outskirts of Malkino at dawn.
+During the night, Kuzmin guided the German units through roundabout ways, leading them to the outskirts of Malkino at dawn.
 There the village defenders and the 2nd battalion of 31st Cadet Rifle Brigade of the Kalinin Front attacked.
 The German battalion came under heavy machine gun fire and suffered losses of about 50 killed and 20 captured.
 Among the chaos, a German officer had realized what had happened and turned his pistol towards Kuzmin and shot him twice.
 Kuzmin died during the skirmish.
 Three days later Kuzmin was buried with military honors.
 Subsequently he was reburied at the military cemetery of Velikiye Luki.